beginning of content

 Key facts

-• Rabies is a virus most often acquired from a bite or scratch from an infected animal.
+• Rabies is an infection caused by a bite or scratch from an infected animal.

 • The rabies virus infects your brain and central nervous system.

-• The first symptoms may be similar to the flu and may include weakness, headache and fever.
+• The first signs of rabies may be like the flu and can include weakness, headache and fever.

 What is rabies?

-In very rare cases, rabies can also be contracted from an organ transplant.
+In rare cases, you can get rabies from an organ transplant.

-Rabies in humans is almost always fatal (causes death), but prompt treatment can stop the infection from developing.
+Rabies in humans is almost always fatal (causes death).
+Prompt treatment can stop the infection from developing.

 Australia is one of the few countries in the world that does not have rabies.
-However, Australian bats carry other viruses in the lyssavirus family including Australian bat lyssavirus, which is closely related to rabies.
+However, Australian bats carry viruses that are related to rabies including Australian bat lyssavirus.

 What are the symptoms of rabies?

-Rabies symptoms usually first appear 2 to 3 months after being exposed to the virus.
-But they can appear anywhere from a week to a year after exposure.
-Symptoms include:
+Rabies symptoms usually appear 2 to 3 months after contact with the virus.
+But they can appear anywhere from one week to one year after exposure.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.